-Welcome to the Southampton Advisory Outreach Service!
+Welcome to the Southampton Advisory Outreach Service for SEND!

 The service provides a range of support for pupils and students with SEND and behavioural needs in mainstream schools and settings.
 Our aim is to provide a high quality support service to enable these pupils and students to receive a quality education tailored to their individual needs and to strengthen their inclusion within mainstream settings.